 Ty Gorman, Treasurer

 Ty has worked on climate change mitigation and adaptation projects for 12 years.
 He has promoted renewable energy and energy efficiency in the U.S. through community and national sustainability programs at the U.S. DOE, EPA, DOT, House of Representatives, Sustainability Institute of N. Charleston, Pacific Gas and Electric, First Light Solar, and Ecova.
-He managed onsite climate change adaptation projects with APS in Sao Paulo and GIZ/European Commission in East Indian villages.
-Ty is now a Project Manager at Bonneville Power Administration.
+He also managed onsite climate change adaptation projects with APS in Sao Paulo and GIZ/European Commission in East India.
+Ty is currently the Kansas Campaign Representative for Sierra Club in Kansas City.